Srhbnnstr/project-1/README.md

 ## Existing Features

 * Aesthetically pleasing design and appearance
-* A user can access a list of animal profiles and edit/delete existing profiles
+* A user can access a list of animal profiles and delete existing profiles
 * Input forms that allow users to add an animal and it's information to the list template

 ## Planned Features